CaRLi-V: Camera-RADAR-LiDAR Point-Wise 3D Velocity Estimation: Methodology

 \subsection{Sensor fusion}

-After preprocessing the RADAR and camera data (see Fig~\ref{fig:pipeline} for the full pipeline), radial and tangential velocity estimates are computed for each LiDAR point by projecting it into the velocity cube and camera image.
+\revisionchange{After preprocessing the RADAR and camera data (see Fig~\ref{fig:pipeline} for the full pipeline), radial and tangential velocity estimates are computed for each LiDAR point by projecting it into the velocity cube and camera image.
 For radial velocity estimation, each LiDAR point is first converted to polar coordinates and assigned to the nearest bin in the discretized velocity cube.
 The radial velocity at each point is then defined as the highest magnitude velocity within a local context window centered around the projected point to mitigate the effects of spatial uncertainty inherent in RADAR measurements.
 In our implementation, this context window spans 10 azimuth bins, 10 elevation bins, and 20 range bins, corresponding to a physical coverage of about \SI{20}{\degree}$\times$\SI{50}{\degree}$\times$\SI{0.938}{\metre}.
 Note that the high range in elevation is due to our RADAR sensor having poor elevation resolution.
 A similar approach is taken in assigning optical flow readings, as each projected point is assigned the optical flow vector corresponding to the pixel it overlaps with.
-Here, no context windows are needed due to the high spatial resolution of the camera and LiDAR.\looseness-1
+Here, no context windows are needed due to the high spatial resolution of the camera and LiDAR. }{ As shown in Fig~\ref{fig:pipeline}, the preprocessed RADAR and camera data are individually fused with the LiDAR point cloud to provide point-wise radial velocity measurements and image-plane motion constraints, which are jointly used to recover the full 3D velocities.
+To estimate radial velocities, since the LiDAR provides accurate 3D positions but no Doppler, while the RADAR provides Doppler readings with inaccurate angles, we use the LiDAR points as "queries" into the RADAR velocity cube.
+For each LiDAR point, its coordinates are converted to polar form and used to assign it to the nearest bin in the discretized velocity cube.
+The radial velocity of that point is then defined as the maximum-magnitude velocity within a local context window to mitigate the effects of spatial uncertainty inherent in RADAR measurements.
+In our implementation, this context window spans 5 azimuth bins, 10 elevation bins, and 20 range bins, corresponding to a physical coverage of about \SI{10}{\degree}$\times$\SI{50}{\degree}$\times$\SI{0.938}{\metre}.
+Once again, these were selected based on our parameter ablation study. }